The key parameters that govern translation efficiency: STAR METHODS

 Lastly, we can use the behavior of characteristic curves for $J(\rho^0,x^0) > J_{\max}$ to describe stationary profiles in the MC regime ($\alpha > \alpha^{\ast}$ and $\beta > \beta^{\ast}$): Each characteristic curve reverses direction at a critical time $t_c$ and returns to its respective lattice boundary, while the density $\rho^t$ it carries transitions from $\rho_-$ to $\rho_+$ (on the left characteristic) or $\rho_+$ to $\rho_-$ (on the right characteristic).
 Since the reversal of directions occurs strictly before reaching $x_{\min}$, these characteristics provide density information on only part of the lattice.
-The remaining regions are determined by the simultaneously propagating rarefaction waves \cite{evans2010partial}, which interpolate between $x^t$ and the characteristic curve $x_{\max}^t$ associated with $J(\rho^0,x^0) = J_{\max}$ (see \fref{fig:MC_characteristics}).
-Together, these observations combine to produce the high density and low density profiles to the left and right of $x_{\min}$, respectively, with critical current $J_c = J_{\max}$, as described in \sref{sec:phase_diagram}.
+The uncovered regions are determined by the simultaneously propagating rarefaction waves \citep{evans2010partial}, which interpolate between $x^t$ and the characteristic curve $x_{\max}^t$ associated with $J(\rho^0,x^0) = J_{\max}$ (see Figure~S5D).
+Together, these observations combine to produce the high density and low density profiles to the left and right of $x_{\min}$, respectively, with critical current $J_c = J_{\max}$, as described in the main manuscript.